NickBlow/gqlssehandlers/README.md

 Benefits over WebSockets are the simplicity of implementing - on the server it only requires setting a few headers and sending a streaming response, and on the client implementing an [Event Source](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) is only a few lines of code.
 The other major benefit is the ability to stream over HTTP/2, which is not yet implemented for Web-Sockets, though it recently got a [proposed standard](https://tools.ietf.org/html/rfc8441).

+# How to use

+TBD

 # Further work

 A definite value add would be the ability to create an [ApolloLink](https://github.com/apollographql/apollo-link), to let this be pluggable for people using Apollo Client.

+Feedback from actual use to help improve DX, as well as examples for authentication etc.